 Breeds: Doberman Pinscher & Rhodesian Ridgeback

 Just like his parent, the Rhodesian Ridgeback, the Doberidgeback may not be suited to everyone.
-He will be a strong character who will need an even stronger master, who has got the ability and patience to invest in obedience training, as well as the ability to set boundaries and whose whole family will stick to the rules.
-Without this the Doberidgeback will become unruly and problematic.
+He will be a strong character who will need an even stronger master who has got the ability and patience to invest in obedience training, as well as the ability to set boundaries and whose whole family will stick to the rules.
+Without this, the Doberidgeback will become unruly and problematic.
 However, if this sounds like something you and your family can offer, then he will make a very rewarding family canine companion.
-He will be protective, and he will be aloof with strangers, but this can be managed with pack leader in place.
+He will be protective, and he will be aloof with strangers, but this can be managed with a pack leader in place.

-THis parents are similar in appearance and build, so expect the Doberidgeback to maintain this imposing and impressive look.
+These parents are similar in appearance and build, so expect the Doberidgeback to maintain this imposing and impressive look.
 He will weigh between 60 and 100 pounds, so this big guy needs to be placed in a large home, and his lifespan will vary between 10 to 12 years.

 Breeds: Doberman Pinscher & Portuguese Water Dog

-Just like the Doodleman, the Doberguese is another curly pup who is thought to be better suited to those with slight dog allergies, or at least more tolerable thanks to his parent’s hypoallergenic label.
+Just like the Doodleman, the Doberguese is another curly pup who is thought to be better suited to those with slight dog allergies, or at least more tolerable, thanks to his parent’s hypoallergenic label.
 He will also likely inherit the colors and markings of the Doberman Pinscher, so he will probably look much like the Doodleman too!
 He will weigh anywhere between 35 and 100 pounds, depending on his parents, and he will live between 11 to 13 years of age.

 Breeds: Doberman Pinscher & Old English Sheepdog

-Both of his parents are smart, so expect him to pick up training quickly with a lot of verbal praise from his master.
-He is likely to be very gentle and affectionate with his family, so for this reason he makes a great family dog.
+Both of his parents are smart, so you should expect him to pick up training quickly with a lot of verbal praise from his master.
+He is likely to be very gentle and affectionate with his family, so for this reason, he makes a great family dog.
 He might inherit a slight protectiveness of his family, but nothing that can’t be managed with effective socialization as a young pup.

 Breeds: Doberman Pinscher & Siberian Husky